wkrzywiec/wkrzywiec.github.io/content/posts/052_events-store-part-1/index.md

         }
         return storedEvents;
     }
 }
 ```

-And or more concreate example of a `DeliveryService` for handling `PickUpFood` command:
+Let's consider a more concrete example of a `DeliveryService` responsible for handling a `PickUpFood` command:

 ```java
 class DeliveryService {